 - The Data Management Platform (DMP) is a repository of information about the potential audience that advertisers can use to target their ad campaigns.

-For example, a network partner of Keynes, The Trade Desk, is a large, fast-growing DSP.
-Through DSPs, such as The Trade Desk, programmatic advertising is made available to marketers.
-Like many DSPs, it’s integrated with a DMP to provide advertisers with audience data.
-The Trade Desk’s objective is to provide advertisers with a portal into the programmatic advertising marketplace.
+For example, a network partner of Keynes, The Trade Desk, is a fast-growing DSP.
+DSPs, such as The Trade Desk, programmatic advertising is made available to marketers.
+Like many DSPs, TTD integrates with a DMP to provide advertisers with audience data.
+The Trade Desk provides advertisers with a portal into the programmatic advertising marketplace.

-To understand CTV advertising, it’s necessary to understand what is CTV and what people watch on it.
-It’s offerings are from OTT providers, such as Netflix and Amazon Prime.
-Such content consists of movies, episodes of TV series and proprietary shows.
+To understand CTV advertising, you must understand what is CTV and what people watch on it.
+Its offerings are from OTT providers, such as Netflix and Amazon Prime.
+Such content consists of movies, episodes of TV series, and proprietary shows.
 The ads are designed to fit the new way of TV viewing.
-They’re short, 15 to 30 seconds, and appear either before or during the content being viewed.
-People also watch this material on laptops, tablets and smartphones.
+The short 15 to 30 seconds appear before or during the TV show or movie is being viewed.
+People also watch this material on laptops, tablets, and smartphones.
 On those devices, ads can be skippable.
-However, CTV meaning, specifically, is the material watched on a television set, and these ads in CTV are generally not skippable.
+However, CTV meaning is the OTT content playing on a television set, and these ads on CTV are non-skippable.

-CTV advertising allows the option of deciphering a targeted audience displaying the campaign’s message based on demographic factors, such as age, zip code, and individual tastes and interests.
-It shows who actually viewed the advertising, along with the demographic details of that targeted audience.
+CTV advertising allows deciphering a targeted audience and displaying a campaign’s message based on demographic factors, such as age, zip code, and individual tastes and interests.
+It shows who viewed the advertising, along with the demographic details of that targeted audience.
 Rather than paying a flat fee and sending network TV ads to an audience that may or may not be best for the advertiser, with CTV ads the advertiser pays per impression.
-That is, the advertiser will be charged based on how many people actually watch the message.
+The advertiser is charged based on how many people watch the message.

 The Trade Desk CTV

 What does The Trade Desk do?
-As noted above, The Trade Desk is a demand side platform, or DSP.
-The advertiser is the demander in the programmatic advertising supply-and-demand equation, and as a DSP Trade Desk provides a way for marketers to place ads on connected TV via a programmatic strategy, such as real-time bidding.
+As noted above, The Trade Desk is a demand-side platform or DSP.
+The advertiser is the demander in the programmatic advertising supply-and-demand equation.
+Like Keynes, the DSP Trade Desk gives marketers a central platform to set up campaigns on connected TV via a programmatic strategy, such as real-time bidding.

-The Trade Desk provides an interface in the programmatic advertising marketplace, where the advertiser brings ads and specifies what kind of audience should be targeted.
-The Trade Desk takes the request to the Ad Exchange and makes a real-time automated agreement with an inventory supplier working through a supply side platform (SSP).
+The Trade Desk takes the request to the Ad Exchange and makes a real-time automated agreement with an inventory supplier working through a supply-side platform (SSP).

-While CTV growth is a big driver of the marketplace The Trade Desk participates in, the reach of this sort of advertising extends beyond connected TV and even beyond OTT.
-Just about every kind of internet advertising there is can be bought and sold on the Ad Exchange.
-This includes contextual ads to internet users based on what pages they’ve browsed and what queries they’ve entered.
-For example, an advertiser is able to target potential customers who’ve done a search on their product but haven’t yet bought it.
+While CTV growth is a driver of the marketplace The Trade Desk participates in, the reach of this sort of advertising extends beyond connected TV and even beyond OTT.
+Every kind of internet advertising can be bought and sold on the Ad Exchange.
+This includes contextual ads to internet users based on what pages are browsed and what queries are entered.
+For example, an advertiser can target potential customers searching for their product but have not yet purchased.

 The Trade Desk enables many types of online advertising.
-For the majority of their biggest advertisers, connected TV advertising is one of these.
+For their biggest advertisers, connected TV advertising is one of these.
 The Trade Desk exploits all of the capabilities of programmatic advertising in its support of connected TV ad campaigns.

-With The Trade Desk, an advertiser places ads on CTV content providers all over the world and controls how often these messages appear.
-The advertiser is able to integrate audience data into their specifications, and get measurements about the effectiveness of the campaign, up to and including viewers sales data.
+With The Trade Desk, an advertiser places ads on CTV platforms and controls how often these messages appear.
+The advertiser can integrate audience data into their specifications and get measurements about the campaign, including conversions.

 The Trade Desk Edge